maxcollombin/drillapi/README.md

 - take x/y coordinates in EPSG:2056 on route ```/v1/x/y```
 - find in which canton the coordinates are and retrieve specific geoservice configuration
 - send request to corresponding cantonal geoservices, depending on location
-- process and reclass the results
+- process and reclass the results (1: OK, 2: With restriction, 3: Forbidden, 4: Unknown or Service Error)
 - return reponse used by [drill-frontend](https://github.com/sfOE/drill-frontend) vuejs web app

 ## Run

-This project runs in docker:
+This project can run in docker:

 ***Latest image***